The Signature MBA Concentration Powered by Patrick Lencioni.

 - Strategic leadership

 In a combination of engaging and pragmatic style, you'll experience stories and real-world examples, interactive tools, and teaching techniques that create an exceptional online learning environment.
-Upon graduation, you'll have a deeper understanding of the social and political factors that affect organizational environments, key business and management principles, as well as pragmatic strategies to help you implement changes to make a difference in your company's success.
+Upon graduation from the online MBA – Leadership and Organizational Health program, you'll understand the social and political factors that affect organizational environments, fundamental business and management principles, and pragmatic strategies to help you implement change and make a difference in your company's success.

-- The fully online MBA in leadership and organizational health fits into your life
+- The fully online MBA in Leadership and Organizational Health fits your life

 - Coursework is built around Lencioni's organizational health principles and includes tangible practices